nandeeshmp/nandeeshmp.github.io/about.md

 ---

 #### 💼 **About Me**
 I'm a Software Engineer with over a decade of experience, having transitioned from traditional software development into the fascinating world of Artificial Intelligence.
-My focus is on building robust AI systems, specializing in **Generative AI**, **LangChain**, and **LLMs**.
+My focus is on building robust AI systems, specializing in **Generative AI**, **Agentic AI**, **LLMs**, and **LangChain**.
 I'm passionate about leveraging AI to solve real-world business challenges and currently develop enterprise AI applications with **RAG architectures**.

 ---